 Fiber does not raise blood glucose levels because it is not broken down by the body, the fiber in an apple or a slice of whole grain bread has no effect on blood glucose levels because it isn’t digested.
 The grams of fiber can actually be subtracted from the total grams of carb you are eating if you are using carbohydrate counting for meal planning.

 (Joslin Diabetes Center source)

 Side note… If you’re wondering, ‘well then why the heck do I eat Fiber if my body can’t even digest it?
 I thought Fiber was good for you’.
 It is!
 It’s great for you!
 It isn’t until fiber reaches the large intestine (a place where it has no effect on blood sugar) that it gets broken down and eaten by your good gut bacteria.

-It’s for this reason that many diabetics bolus off of net carbs instead of total carbs; Net carbs are the amount of carbs that your body will break down come digestion time.
+It’s for this reason that people bolus off of net carbs instead of total carbs; Net carbs are the amount of carbs that your body will break down come digestion time.
 Net carbs are the amount of carbs that affect your blood sugar levels.

 How Do You Bolus for Carbs?

 I’m curious, how do you bolus for carbs?
 And what has your experience been like?

 Earn good karma points.
 Share this with a T1D.